ncatlab/nlab-content/pages/6/5/3/7/7356/content.md

 More technically, F-theory is what results when [[KK-compactification|KK-compactifying]] [[M-theory]] on an [[elliptic fibration]] (which yields [[type IIA superstring theory]] compactified on a [[circle]]-[[fiber bundle]]) followed by [[T-duality]] with respect to one of the two cycles of the elliptic fiber.
 The result is (uncompactified) [[type IIB superstring theory]] with [[axio-dilaton]] given by the moduli of the original elliptic fibration, see [below](#From11dSupergravity).

-Or rather, this is type IIB string theory with some [[non-perturbative effects]] included.
+Or rather, this is [[type IIB string theory]] with some [[non-perturbative effects]] included, reducing to [[perturbative string theory]] in the [[Sen limit]].
 With a full description of [[M-theory]] available also F-theory should be a full non-perturbative description of type IIB string theory, but absent that it is some kind of approximation.
 For instance while the [[modular group|modular]] [[structure group]] of the [[elliptic fibration]] in principle encodes (necessarily non-perturbative) [[S-duality]] effects, it is presently not actually known in full detail how this affects the full theory, notably the proper charge quantization law of the 3-form fluxes, see at _[S-duality -- Cohomological nature of the fields under S-duality](S-duality#CohomologicalNatureOfTypeIIFieldsUnderSDuality)_  for more on that.